Mazda Scrum: Complete Guide

 Insurance & Registration

 Insuring a Mazda Scrum follows the same process as any kei truck.
-Hagerty is the most popular option for agreed-value coverage, with annual premiums typically running $200-$600 for liability.
+Hagerty is the most popular option for agreed value coverage, with annual premiums typically running $200-$600 for liability.
 Standard carriers like Progressive and State Farm have also written kei truck policies with mixed results.
 See our kei truck insurance guide for the full breakdown.

 Registration requirements vary by state.
 Some DMV systems may not have "Mazda Scrum" in their database, which can cause processing delays.
 Bringing printed documentation showing the vehicle's specifications (engine size, weight, dimensions) helps.
-Check our state-by-state legality guide to verify your state allows kei truck registration before buying.
+Check our state by state legality guide to verify your state allows kei truck registration before buying.

-The r/keitruck community on Reddit is a solid resource for state-specific registration experiences, including tips on dealing with DMV systems that do not recognize rebadged models.
+The r/keitruck community on Reddit is a solid resource for state specific registration experiences, including tips on dealing with DMV systems that do not recognize rebadged models.

 Where to Buy